Overview Objective Materials grading Exam ELI Policies and Procedures Contacting the Instructor Beginning the Course

 100%

-Your final grade will be based on the following scale.
+Your final grade may be based on the following scale.
 Please note that you must also pass at least 60 % of the Final Exam in order to pass the course, regardless of your scores on the other assignments.

 Grade Points Percent